 If you chose the Automatically option to allow users to join the organization automatically, open the portal website home page while signed in with the organization-specific account you want to use as the portal administrator.

 When an account is first added to the portal automatically, it is assigned the default role configured for new members.
 Only an administrator of the organization can change the role on an account; you must sign in to the portal using the initial administrator account and assign an organization-specific account to the administrator role.

 - Open the portal website, click the option to sign in using a SAML identity provider, and provide the credentials of the SAML account you want to use as an administrator.
 If this account belongs to someone else, have that user sign in to the portal so the account is registered with the portal.

 - Verify that the account has been added to the portal and click Sign Out.
 Clear your browser's cache and cookies.

-- In the browser, open the portal website, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up Portal for ArcGIS.
+- In the browser, open the portal website, click the option to sign in using a built-in portal account, and provide the credentials of the initial administrator account you created when you set up ArcGIS Enterprise.